Akshit0909/data-512-wildfire_smoke_analysis/README.md

 #### Overview
 - The adhoc is just to get some lines of code from the work provided by the professor
 - Explore the "Data Files" section for files housing data, including detailed metadata on wildland fire polygons.
-- Delve into "Visual Insights" for representations showcasing annual acres burned near Tulare, fire distribution relative to Monit, and the correlation between fire smoke estimates and the Air Quality Index (AQI) in Monit.
+- Delve into "Visual Insights" for representations showcasing annual acres burned near Minot, fire distribution relative to Monit, and the correlation between fire smoke estimates and the Air Quality Index (AQI) in Monit.
 - Access the "Intermediate Data Storage" directory for a repository of intermediate data files used in the analysis, containing processed data related to smoke estimates, AQI data, and more.
 Check out "Project Reports" for in-depth descriptions and reflections on the project's visualizations and findings, available in both Word and PDF formats.
 Find the project's source code, including Jupyter Notebook files covering diverse aspects like analysis, prediction, data acquisition, and AQI per year, in the "Source Code" section.
 - Refer to the "License Information" file for details on the MIT LICENSE for the akshit0909/data-512-wildfire_smoke_analysis repository.
 - Explore "README.md Details" for a comprehensive file providing information on reproducing the analysis, including data descriptions, attributions, provenance details, and descriptions of all pertinent resources and documentation, both within and outside the repository, along with hyperlinks to these resources.